BigNoid/script.skinshortcuts/README.txt

 Remember to replace 9000 with the id of the list you are using for the main menu.

-*VERSION INFORMATION*

-The method type=submenu is new in version 0.1.1, which is not currently on the repo.
-For older versions, continue to use
+*VERSION INFORMATION* - The method type=submenu is new in version 0.1.1, which is not currently on the repo.
+It also allows you to have multiple sub-menus should you wish.
+See section on "Multiple sub menus" for more information.
+For older versions, continue to use:

 	plugin://script.skinshortcuts?type=list&amp;group=$INFO[Container(9000).ListItem.Property("labelID")]

 4. Display more controls depending on the mainmenu item